ORESoftware/pragmatik/README.md

 }
 ```

-if you want better IDE support, you can do this, but it's fairly unnecessary:
+if you want better better IDE support, you can do the following instead, but it's fairly unnecessary, (especially
+considering the purpose of the library is to support varargs):

 ```js
 function foo(a,b,c,d,e){